ibm-mas/gitops/docs/configtoinstances.md

         namespace: {{ .Values.argo.namespace }}
 ```

-Given the configuration in our example, two **Cluster Root Applications** would be generated:
+Given the configuration in our example, two **Cluster Root Applications** are generated:

 ```yaml
 kind: Application